shadowtime2000/eon/docs/docs/src/posts/introduction.md

 ```

 # TypeScript
-As of `v1.18.0`, eon.js contains typings bundled with it.
+As of `v1.18.0`, eon.js contains typings bundled with it.e